 It’s true, dogs are not allowed on most of Sydney’s beaches, not even on a lead.
 And with such a large dog population in our city, this is indeed a bit disappointing.
-But don’t despair, because there are actually some beaches where your dog is more than welcome.

 10 Dog Friendly Sydney Beaches

 We’ve listed 10 of the best dog friendly beaches in and around Sydney, where your best mate can have a blast running around on the sand and in the water.

 1. Sirius Cove Reserve

 Sirius Cove Reserve is a dog-friendly hideaway in the suburb of Mosman in Sydney’s lower north shore.
 Often referred to as Little Sirius Cove, this charming little bay is home to a quiet beach, a playground and a large picnic area.

 Surrounded by a sandstone wall, the 250m wide beach faces south into a deep bay that flows into Sydney Harbour.
 The water is very quiet and shallow and therefore perfect to walk into with your dog without having to swim.